quaseldoku/QuaselDoku/README.md

 ### How to use Poetry for my project?

-Make sure to have the right python-version installed (Here 3.9.11).
+Make sure to have the right python-version installed (Here 3.8.2).
 Then install poetry via Windows-powershell with:

 ```
 (Invoke-WebRequest -Uri https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py -UseBasicParsing).Content | python
 ```

+## How does poetry install dependencies?

+### Installing without poetry.lock

+If you have never run the command (within the root-directory of your project) before and there is also no poetry.lock file present, Poetry simply resolves all dependencies listed in your pyproject.toml file and downloads the latest version of their files.

+When Poetry has finished installing, it writes all of the packages and the exact versions of them that it downloaded to the poetry.lock file, locking the project to those specific versions.
+You should commit the poetry.lock file to your project repo so that all people working on the project are locked to the same versions of dependencies (more below).

+### Installing with poetry.lock

+This brings us to the second scenario.
+If there is already a poetry.lock file as well as a pyproject.toml file when you run poetry install, it means either you ran the install command before, or someone else on the project ran the install command and committed the poetry.lock file to the project (which is good).

+Either way, running install when a poetry.lock file is present resolves and installs all dependencies that you listed in pyproject.toml, but Poetry uses the exact versions listed in poetry.lock to ensure that the package versions are consistent for everyone working on your project.
+As a result you will have all dependencies requested by your pyproject.toml file, but they may not all be at the very latest available versions (some of the dependencies listed in the poetry.lock file may have released newer versions since the file was created).
+This is by design, it ensures that your project does not break because of unexpected changes in dependencies.

+### Poetry within project

-To use poetry within your project simply navigate into your root-directory and start your poetry-shell (poetry will use your virtualenv-python) with:
+To use poetry within your project simply navigate into your root-directory (QuaselDoku) and start your poetry-shell (poetry will use your virtualenv-python) with:

 ```
 poetry shell